MostafaBastawy/MostafaBastawy/README.md

 ### Alasoom App

-Alasoom Application gives the user ability to list and sell his staff using two ways first traditional listing the product with full details, second by using live-streaming to present his staff and describe its feature and price and replying to onetime messaging. this app is monitoring by 3 levels of authorities (supervisors & Adding & General manager) each of them has his own authorities .
+Alasoom Application gives the user ability to list and sell his staff using two ways first traditional listing the product with full details, second by using live-streaming to present his staff and describe its feature and price and replying to onetime messaging. this app is monitoring by 3 levels of authorities (supervisors & Adding & General manager) each of them has his own authorities, this app contain two languages (Arabic & English) and working in Saudi Arabia as and planned to be used in all Gulf countries.
 <p><a href="https://play.google.com/store/apps/details?id=com.alasoom.alasoom " target="_blank"><img alt="Google Play" src="https://img.shields.io/badge/Get%20it%20on%20google%20play-blue.svg?style=for-the-badge&logo=google-play" /></a> <a href="https://apps.apple.com/sa/app/على-السوم-مباشر/id1608086943?platform=iphone" target="_blank"><img alt="App Store" src="https://img.shields.io/badge/Get%20it%20on%20app%20store-black.svg?style=for-the-badge&logo=app-store&logoColor=white" /></a><p>

 <hr>